ClevrSolutions/ATS-Documentation/ats-public-documentation/refguide-ats-2/selectors.md

 | :parent          | Parent Selector   | Select all elements that have at least one child node (either an element or text). |
 | :text            | Text Selector     | Selects all input elements of type text. |

-For more informations visit the [official JQuery selectors reference](https://api.jquery.com/category/selectors/).
+For more information visit the [official JQuery selectors reference](https://api.jquery.com/category/selectors/).